JenilGajjar20/iNoteBook/README.md

 - **jsonwebtoken**: [JWT](https://jwt.io/introduction), or JSON Web Token, is an open standard used to share security information between two parties — a client and a server.

-- **express-validator**: [express-validator](https://express-validator.github.io/docs/) is a set of express. js middlewares that wraps validator. js validator and sanitizer functions.
+- **express-validator**: [express-validator](https://express-validator.github.io/docs/) is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.

 - **bcryptjs**: The [bcrypt NPM package](https://www.npmjs.com/package/bcryptjs) is a JavaScript implementation of the bcrypt password hashing function that allows you to easily create a hash out of a password string.